Career Paths

 Are we allowed to celebrate the International Day of Women and Girls in Science?

 Everything tech seems to be a hot topic.
 Visions of the human race’s quest for meaning seem empty without it.
 But we must address issues within the field to further development.
 One such is the presence of women in tech.
-A salient discussion on the gender gap in STEM is catching fire across industry.
-We’re seeing widespread calls for more women in STEM careers.
-But why’s it so necessary?
-And how can we celebrate events like International Women’s Day with pride if there are still so many fields crying out for women in leadership?
+A salient discussion on the gender gap in STEM is catching fire across industry, whereby we’re seeing widespread calls for more women in STEM careers.
+But why is this so necessary?
+And how can we celebrate events like International Day of Women and Girls in Science or International Women’s Day with pride if there are still so many fields lacking women in leadership?
 Let’s take a look.

 Do women in STEM careers have fewer opportunities?